-Permanent Cosmetics Training Curriculum
+Permanent Makeup Training Curriculum

 This comprehensive course is designed to teach the student the art of permanent cosmetics.
 Graduating students will be confident and proficient in performing eyebrows, eyeliner and lipliner.

-- Know sanitation, sterilization, and OSHA standards
+- Know sanitation, sterilization, and OSHA and CDC standards/Guidelines

 - Understand color theory